cselab/pypi4u/README.md

 sigma_0 = 5 #initial standard deviation
 ```

+These specific parameters can be interpreted as following
+* Bounds

-### Running the Code
+### Executing the Code
 After having filled in the parameter files, the estimators for the model parameters are simply obtained by either running `CMA_implementation.py` or `TMCMC_implementation.py`.
-On excution a text file named `CMA_estimators.txt` or `TMCMC_estimators.txt` will be created, in which the estimators are stored.
+On excution a text file named `CMA_estimators.txt` or `TMCMC_estimators.txt` will be created, in which the values of the estimators are stored.
 The last estimator in the file corresponds to the error estimator.
 It estimates the standard deviation of the noise, within the data set.
 ## Example Problem - DEMO

 ### Generation of Synthetic Data